razmanika/My-Work-Python-/README.md

 # My-Work-Python-
-This is repository of my skills
+This is repository all of my skills in python